Hobby Lobby to end 40% off coupon at the end of February

-OKLAHOMA CITY, Oklahoma (KETK) – Hobby Lobby fans, if you regularly bring your 40% off coupon with you to check out, at the end of February you will no longer be able to use it.
+Hobby Lobby fans if you regularly bring your 40% off coupon with you to check out at the end of February you will no longer be able to use it.

 According to the corporate headquarters, the arts, crafts, and home decor store will end the popular offer on February 28.